eclipsesource/tabris-decorators/doc/event-handling.md

 # Event Handling

 The `@event` decorator together with the `Listeners` class provides an extended event handling API that sits on top of the one built into Tabris.js.
-This API is optimized for TypeScript and works very well with the MVP pattern and dependency injection.
+This API is optimized for TypeScript and works, for example, very well with an MVP pattern and dependency injection.

 More specifically it...

 * Improves type safety
-* Is useable even on non-widget classes
+* Is useable even in classes that don't extend `Widget`
+* Can be [combined with `@property`](./data-binding.md) to auto-generate change events
 * Simplifies adding custom events to your own UI component
 * Simplifies defining custom events on interfaces and abstract classes
 * Provides methods designed for use with promises and `async`/`await`

 ## @event

-Apply this to a property of the type `Listeners` (or `ChangeListeners`) to define a custom event for this class or interface.
+Apply this to a property of the type `Listeners` (or `ChangeListeners`) to define a custom event for this class.
+The name of the property __must__ start with 'on', e.g. 'onMyEvent'.
+The decorator can be used in abstract classes, but not interfaces.
+However, interfaces can define a property that is then implemented with `@event`.

 `Listeners` is generic with one optional type parameter that defines the data available on the `EventObject` instance given to the listeners, _in addition to `target`, `type` and `timeStamp`_.